GLOBAL MARKETS-Dollar, stocks slide on Trump tweets, dour PMI data

 ISM said its index of U.S. factory activity dropped 0.2 point to a reading of 48.1 in November.
 A reading below 50 indicates contraction in factory output, which accounts for 11% of the U.S. economy.
 The index needs to break below 42.9 to signal a recession.
 The dollar dropped from six-month highs against the Japanese yen and slid to a two-week trough versus the euro after the U.S. manufacturing report.

-The dollar index fell 0.42%, with the euro up 0.6% to $1.1081.
-The yen strengthened 0.46% versus the greenback at 109.08 per dollar.
-Market enthusiasm that has pushed U.S. stocks to record levels was predicated on a recovery and Monday's data belied that trend, said Jack Ablin, chief investment officer at Cresset Capital Management in Chicago.
+The dollar index fell 0.4%, with the euro up 0.54% to $1.1074.
+The yen strengthened 0.55% versus the greenback at 108.98 per dollar.
+The rally in equities has been predicated on economic recovery and Monday's data belied that trend, said Jack Ablin, chief investment officer at Cresset Capital Management in Chicago.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)